hyperhq/docs.hyper.sh-hyper/Feature/storage/volume.md

     $ hyper run -v dbdata:/opt/data --name new_db ubuntu
     new_db

 Volumes are constrained by region.
-There is currently no way for containers to access volume residing in different regions.
+There is currently no way for containers to access volumes residing in different regions.

 ### Volume Reuse

 Notes on reusing existing volumes: users should pay attention to volume access permissions.
-For example, if a volume is first mounted in container `foo` and then reused in container `bar`, file/directory permissions in the volume will keep the same as being set in container `foo`.
-As a result, a change of container users (uid/gid pair) may have impacts on volume contents access rights.
+For example, if a volume is first mounted in container `foo` and then reused in container `bar`, the file/directory permissions in the volume will remain the same those set in container `foo`.
+As a result, a change of container users (uid/gid pair) may effect the volume's access rights.

 ### Image Volume Creation